JOJ0/discodos/sphinx/source/MANUAL.md

 Also note that often it happens that a MusicBrainz track _can_ be "matched" but AcousticBrainz does not have an entry for it yet.

-If for some reason you can't complete the run (connection problems, having to switch of your computer, ...) you can resume the process at a later time.
+If for some reason you can't complete the run (connection problems, having to switch off your computer, ...) you can resume the process at a later time.
 DiscoDOS spits out regularly how many tracks have been matched already and how many are to be done.
 This will resume the matching at track number 2500 in your collection:

 `dsc import brainz --resume 2500`